-Just like massive slices of pizza and talking far more loudly than appropriate, poker is a part of New York culture.
-Many know New York more for its legendary underground poker rooms than its online poker scene, but a sizeable chunk of online poker’s talent hails from the poker proving ground of New York state.
+Just like giant slices of pizza and loud sidewalk debates, poker is part of New York culture.
+While many associate the state with its legendary underground games, a significant share of today’s online poker NY talent comes from this longtime poker hub.
 For players looking to join that elite class – or maybe just hoping to try their luck with a few hands of poker played online – we present this complete Guide to Playing Online Poker From New York.

 Indeed, you can play online poker in the state of New York, but it's important to note that online poker for real money has not been legalized as of yet.
 Nevertheless, residents of New York can still enjoy poker games by participating in regulated offshore poker sites.
 These provide a secure and accessible way to engage in online poker while adhering to the current legal landscape.